skyleaworlder/How-to-share-emulator-from-AOSP/README.md

 ## 3. (Optional) Extract essential files under prebuilts/

-You can move to Sec.4 if you don't have the whole AOSP on your machine and have an executable emulator.
+You can move to [Sec.4](#4-set-environment-variables) if you want to use emulator in Android SDK, instead of emulator in AOSP prebuilts.
+Therefore, this section is optional.

 In AOSP, directory prebuilts contains some lib, exe and tools that have already built.
 There is also an emulator in prebuilts (e.g. prebuilts/android-emulator/linux-x86_64/emulator).
 In addition, emulator in prebuilts need some other files to enable its work.
 These following files is important: